The History of Sicily: From Ancient Times to Modern Day

 The Arab Conquest Revitalizes Sicilian Culture

-Compared to the Roman rule, the time was easy enough for the Sicilians.
-Greek Christian communities were allowed to keep their freedom.
+Compared to Roman rule, the time was relatively easy for the Sicilians.
+Greek Christian and Jewish communities were permitted to retain their autonomy.

 Sicilian Boy in Moorish DressSicilian boy in Moorish dress circa 1895.
 (Photo by Wilhelm von Gloeden)